Pennsylvania schools incorporating stricter policies against vaping

 HARRISBURG, Pa.
 (WHTM) — Pennsylvania schools are making changes toward how vaping and e-cigarette use is addressed on school grounds, one of which reports any student in possession of the items to law enforcement.

-The law states any person in possession or uses a tobacco product, vapes and e-cigarettes included, inside a school building, school-owned vehicle, or on school property will face a summary offense and fine up to $50.
+The law states any person possessing or using a tobacco or vaping product inside a school building, school-owned vehicle, or on school property will face a summary offense and fine up to $50.

-The restrictions also apply to faculty and staff, though school board directors may designate specific areas for vaping or e-cigarette use, 50 feet away from a school building.
+The restrictions apply to faculty and staff, though school board directors may designate specific areas for vaping or e-cigarette use 50 feet away from a school building.

 The state Department of Health says the use of e-cigarettes has become an epidemic among middle and high schools.